gyrospectre/squyre/README.md

 `squyre.Subject` - Any collection of data points which can be used for enrichment.
 At the time of writing, either an IP address or a domain name. `Subjects` are stored within `Alerts`.

-`squyre.Result`  - Stores Enrichment results, the subject used, and the source of the data. `Results` are also stored within `Alerts`.
+`squyre.Result`  - Stores enrichment results, the subject used, and the source of the data. `Results` are also stored within `Alerts`.

 ### Enrichment Functions
 An enrichment function is a Go lambda that takes a `squyre.Alert` as input (see `squyre.go`), performs some analysis, adds the results (as a slice of `squyre.Result` objects) to the Alert object, and returns a Json string representation of the updated Alert.